 If your legal rights for evictions have been violated, the attorneys at Whitney LLP have experience fighting back against bad landlords and recovering financial compensation.

 Here are reviews from some of our past clients, and here is a link to an article The Baltimore Sun published on an illegal eviction lawsuit our attorneys recently filed.
-Whitney, LLP’s wrongful eviction lawyers offer free consultations, and our eviction clients pay no out-of-pocket costs or expenses.
+Whitney, LLP’s wrongful eviction lawyers offer legal consultations, and our eviction clients pay no out-of-pocket costs or expenses.
 Call (410) 583-8000, or use our Quick Contact Form for help with your illegal eviction claims.

 Laws That Protect Evicted Tenants